mwesterham/bouncy-bois/README.md

 Implementation of MLAPI (Unity's multiplayer networking library) and demonstrates lan hosted multiplayer gameplay.

-The goal of the game is to knock off other players of the arena and collect the most "hammers"
+The goal of the game is to propel other players off the arena and collect the most "hammers"

 ### Screenshots